SWE-Milestone: Evaluating AI Agents on Continuous Software Evolution: : Dataset and Construction Details

 \paragraph{Release Range.} The version span analyzed by \deepcommit{}, specified by start and end tags, along with the delta lines of code ($\Delta$LoC) representing the total code changes between these versions.

-\paragraph{Milestone DAG.} Statistics about the extracted milestone directed acyclic graph: the number of milestones (\#M), inter-milestone dependencies (\#Deps), and the coefficient of variation (CV) of patch LOC across milestones.
+\paragraph{Milestone DAG.} Statistics about the extracted milestone directed acyclic graph: the number of graded milestones (\#M; the 3 non-graded context milestones are excluded), inter-milestone dependencies (\#Deps), and the coefficient of variation (CV) of patch LoC across milestones.
 A higher CV indicates greater diversity in milestone complexity within the repository.

-\paragraph{Fix Patches.} Metrics characterizing the gold patches: average lines of code (Avg.LoC), average number of files modified (Avg.\#F), and estimated human development time (HumanDT) required to implement each milestone.
+\paragraph{Fix Patches.} Metrics characterizing the gold patches: average lines of code (Avg.
+LoC), average number of files modified (Avg.\ \#F), and estimated human development time (HumanDT) required to implement each milestone.